 When should you pursue a website redesign?
 This is a question thousands of business owners wrestle with often.
 While there are many different factors that go into a website’s design, knowing when to begin the redesign process isn’t rocket science.
 It’s easy to get caught up in new trends or to be stuck in the past, but both of these positions leave your website vulnerable.
 The key is to find a balance between consistency and relevancy with your design that speaks to your audience in a personal way.
-For some sites this means a redesign, for others it means stop messing with it!
-So let’s get into the 5 reasons you should redesign your website and 3 reason to leave it alone.
+For some sites, this means a redesign.
+For others, it means stop messing with it!
+So, let’s get into the five reasons you should redesign your website and three reasons to leave it alone.

 Table of Contents